 You’ll also need to consider if your customers are local, national or international.
 While some locals get Philadelphia’s new slogan, “PHL: Here For The Making,” it may have left tourists scratching their heads.
 And if you do business internationally, keep in mind that translating your slogan to another language can significantly change the meaning.
 When KFC launched in China, their “Finger Lickin’ Good” slogan translated to the less appetizing “Eat Your Fingers Off.”

 7. Get input

-Editor’s Note: This post was originally published on April 22, 2015 and has been updated to include additional enhancements and examples.
+Editor’s note: This article was originally published in 2015 and has been revised for accuracy and relevance.